srinivasj1987/Tableau-challenge/README.md

 ## Data Preparation
 The csv were combined using a python code.
 This code is present in the folder data under combining_csv.ipynb.
 This generates a data that is close to 1.2 million records.
 The level of information is sufficient to understand trends.

+## Analysis
+### 1. Number of Records
+Total number of records were 12 billion.
+People seem to ride more bikes in the summer than in the winter.
+The possible reason could be that people are not willing to ride outside in winter due to the cold weather.
+September 2019 had the lowest number of records, while April 2020 had the lowest number of records.